Skip Navigation Links

 (E) Movables; Tax Sales.
 When taxes on movables are delinquent, the tax collector shall seize and sell sufficient movable property of the delinquent taxpayer to pay the tax, whether or not the property seized is the property which was assessed.
 Sale of the property shall be at public auction, without appraisement, after ten days advertisement, published within ten days after date of seizure.
 It shall be absolute and without redemption.

-If the tax collector can find no corporeal movables of the delinquent to seize, he may levy on incorporeal rights, by notifying the debtor thereof, or he may proceed by summary rule in the courts to compel the delinquent to deliver for sale property in his possession or under his control.
+If the tax collector can find no corporeal movables of the delinquent to seize, the tax collector may levy on incorporeal rights, by notifying the debtor thereof, or the tax collector may proceed by summary rule in the courts to compel the delinquent to deliver for sale property in his possession or under his control.

 If you experience any technical difficulties navigating this website, click here to contact the webmaster.